Medical expert of the article

 - Renal failure.

-Assign to inoperable patients due to concomitant pathology.
+Prescribed to inoperable patients due to concomitant pathology.
 The choice of conservative tactics in patients with calcified aortic stenosis is very limited:

-- diuretics (with caution, with CHF);
+- diuretics (with caution, in case of CHF);

-- ACE inhibitors (thorough dose titration).
+- ACE inhibitors (careful dose titration).